yzongyue/cookiecutter-flask/README.rst

 - Username/Password reset and unsubscribe functionality baked in
 - Flask-Login for authentication
 - Flask-Bcrypt for password hashing
-- Procfile for deploying to a PaaS (e.g. Heroku)
+- Out-of-the-box ready for deploying to a PaaS (e.g. Heroku)
 - pytest and Factory-Boy for testing (example tests included)
 - A simple ``manage.py`` script.
 - CSS and JS minification using Flask-Assets
-- Optional bower support for frontend package management
 - Caching using Flask-Cache
 - Useful debug toolbar
 - sitemap.xml and robots.txt built in